 Work is continuing on a new Local Plan for the North York Moors, which will cover the period 2016-35.
 Policies within the development plan are the main determinant when deciding applications for planning permission.

-A 'Pre-Submission' (Regulation 19) draft Plan is now available.
-Comments on this draft are being invited from Wednesday 10 April to 5.00 p.m. on Friday 24 May 2019.
+A 'Pre-Submission' (Regulation 19) draft Plan is available.
+Comments on this draft were invited from Wednesday 10 April to 5.00 p.m. on Friday 24 May 2019.
 The draft Plan, together with comments received are inspected to be submitted to the Planning Inspectorate in June.